maziac/DeZog/README.md

 # Tutorials

 Please note that the tutorials listed here are normally not updated when a new DeZog version arrives.
-Especially for changes in the 'launch.json' it might be some properties (names) have changed/removed/added.
+Especially for changes in the 'launch.json' it might happen that some properties (names) have changed/removed/added.

-Unfortunately all tutorials are a little bit outdated, i.e. there is none for Dezog v2.x yet only for the former 1.x versions.
-Any contributions are very welcome.
+Unfortunately all tutorials are a little bit outdated, i.e. there is none for Dezog v2.x yet only for the former 1.x versions. **Any contributions are very welcome.**

 I listed the tutorials here by date.